DenVmax/library4C/README.md

     }
   }
   ```
-## Read Books
+### 8. Read Books

-Retrieves a list of all books in the library.
+Retrieves a list of all books in the library database.

 - **Endpoint:** `/user/book/read`
 - **Method:** `GET`